So, You Popped a Pimple — Here’s What to Do Next and How to Heal It

 Why You Should Never Pop Your Pimples

-By picking at your skin, you risk cross contamination (think about how many germs can be on your hands), possible infection, as well as potentially visible scarring.
-What’s more, popping pimples at home may even push some of the contents of the clogged pore deeper into the skin, which can increase inflammation and lead to more breakouts.
+By picking at your skin, you risk cross contamination of bacteria (think about how many germs are on your hands and underneath your fingernails), possible infection, as well as the potential for visible scarring.
+What’s more, popping pimples may even push some of the contents of the clogged pore deeper into the skin, which can increase inflammation and lead to more breakouts.

-If you’re looking for ways to help keep your pimples under control, reach for an acne spot treatment.
-These formulas contain acne-fighting ingredients which can help reduce the appearance of blemishes over time.
+If you’re looking for ways to keep your pimples under control, reach for an acne spot treatment.
+These formulas contain acne-fighting ingredients that can help reduce the appearance of blemishes over time.
 They may not work overnight, but they can be incredibly effective with continued use.
-If you’re in a pinch and need to hide the look of your pimples, foundation or concealer can cover up bumps and redness and make blemishes appear less noticeable.

 How to Heal a Popped Pimple

-The area around your blemish may appear irritated immediately after you pick at it, but there are ways to care for your skin to make it look as good as possible.
+The area around your blemish may appear irritated immediately after you pick at it, but there are ways to speed up the healing process.
 Before you panic, follow these steps:

 STEP 1: Cleanse Your Skin

-Now that the skin around the blemish is broken, it could be more susceptible to unwanted bacteria.
-We recommend cleansing both in the morning and evening with a gentle cleanser, especially if you have acne-prone skin.
-You want to ensure that you’re removing surface debris, dirt and makeup before it has a chance to clog your pores.
-Just be sure that your cleanser is not too harsh because your skin is still healing.
+When the skin around the blemish is broken, it could be more susceptible to unwanted bacteria.
+Cleanse your skin immediately and every morning and night afterwards to ensure that you’re removing surface debris, dirt and makeup before it has a chance to clog your pores.
+Just be sure that your cleanser is a gentle one considering that your skin is still healing.